the-mason-jar/the-mason-jar/cocktails/the-bloody-mary/mary-sweet.md

 The Mary Sweet
 ===========

 A unique take on the bloody mary, for those who like things a bit sweeter.
+Makes a terrific virgin mary.

 Mix Ingredients
 -----------